sirotsk/Tavern-Sim/README.md

 ## Quick Start

 -----------------------------------------------------------------------------------------------
-# NOAH READ THIS FOR STARTUP
+# READ THIS FOR STARTUP

 ## 1. Install peotry
 * open a cmd terminal and paste this: